dokklib/dokklib/docs/libs/db/table-setup.md

 ## Primary Keys

 Dokklib-DB assumes by default that the DynamoDB table has a composite key schema where the string `HASH` key's name is `PK` and the string `RANGE` key's name is `SK`.
-Corresponding Cloudformation template snippet:
+Corresponding CloudFormation template snippet:

 ```yaml
 Resources: